AntonioGoMa/AntonioGoMa/README.md

 ### 👋 Hello!
 I'm Antonio-Marian Gorgan

-🚀 Aspiring Softare Developer and Backend Web Developer
+🚀 Aspiring Software Developer and Backend Web Developer

 🌱 I'm passionate about building robust software solutions that make a positive impact.
 Constantly exploring new technologies and striving for excellence in everything I do.